arnauqb/arnauqb.github.io/_news/announcement_1.md

 date: 2023-05-29
 inline: false
 related_posts: false
-title: I'm attending the 22nd International Conference on Autonomous Agents and Multiagent Systems in London.
+title: I'm presenting at the 22nd International Conference on Autonomous Agents and Multiagent Systems in London.
 ---

 I'll be presenting two papers on differentiable agent-based models.
 The first is lead by my collaborator Ayush Chopra.